 Disability Pride Month Flag

-The disability pride flag was a collaborative design effort by Ann Magill, a disabled woman in Virginia, with feedback within the disabled community to refine its visual elements.
+The disability pride flag was created by Ann Magill, a disabled woman from Virginia, with input from across the community to ensure inclusive representation.

 What Does Disability Pride Mean to You?